-2.4.5.2 Bottomfish Costs of Fishing
+2.4.4.2 Bottomfish Costs of Fishing

 Since 2009, PIFSC economists have maintained a continuous economic data collection program in American Samoa through collaboration with the PIFSC Western Pacific Fisheries Information Network (WPacFIN).
-The economic data collection gathers fishing expenditure data for boatbased reef fish, bottomfish, and pelagic fishing trips on an ongoing basis.
+The economic data collection gathers fishing expenditure data for boat-based reef fish, bottomfish, and pelagic fishing trips on an ongoing basis.
 Data for fishing trip expenses include gallons of fuel used, price per gallon of fuel, cost of ice used, cost of bait and chum used, cost of fishing gear lost, and the engine type of the boat.
 These economic data are collected from same subset of fishing trips as the boat-based creel survey carried out by the American Samoa DMWR and WPacFIN.

-Figure 10 shows the average trip costs for American Samoa bottomfish trips from 2009-2023.
+Figure 10 shows the average trip costs for American Samoa bottomfish trips from 2009-2024.
 Trip cost data are not available prior to 2009 when the trip data collection program began.

-In 2023, the average cost for a bottomfish trip was \$76 (i.e., lower than \$123 in nominal trip costs in 2022).
-Fuel price decreased in 2023, and trip cost went down due to reduced fuel usage and price.
-Supporting data for Figure 10 are presented in Table 27.
+In 2024, the average cost for a bottomfish trip was \$93.
+Fuel price decreased slightly in 2024, but trip cost went up slightly due to increased fuel usage per trip.
+Supporting data for Figure 10 are presented in Table 28.
 The cost data summaries were generated by excluding outliners (i.e., cases with >10 gallons/hour fished).